swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 Each decision has its own verification step.

-The next scheduled monitoring workflow (or manual trigger) will use the new thresholds and only open a new issue if drift still exceeds them.

 For a **threshold tune**, wait for the next scheduled monitoring workflow or trigger the workflow manually to confirm the alert no longer triggers.